 When reproducing UTSA colors, insist upon accurate color matching to UTSA’s PMS colors.
-For assistance, contact University Marketing.
+For assistance, contact University Communications and Marketing.

 Bright orange can be a challenging color to work with; a suggested complementary color palette is shown with the corresponding color codes.
 These colors should only be utilized as accent colors.

-For best results, contact University Marketing to receive help selecting a few colors from this palette.
+For best results, contact University Communications and Marketing to receive help selecting a few colors from this palette.

 - When reproducing UTSA colors, insist upon accurate color matching to UTSA’s PMS colors.
-For assistance, contact University Marketing.
+For assistance, contact University Communications and Marketing.